VysotskiVadim/VysotskiVadim.blog/_drafts/android-jetpack-navigation-navigate-safe.markdown

 What does happen when user clicks two buttons simultaneously?
 App navigates two times, to `settingsFragment` and than to `homeFragment`, or other way around.
+I.e. user have both screens in the back stack.

-Now replace destinations by actions and try again.
+Now replace destinations by actions and try click 2 buttons simultaneously again.
 ```kotlin
 settingsButton.setOnClickListener {
     findNavController().navigateSafe(R.id.action_navigation_notifications_to_settingsFragment)